Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 Nature Activities and Nature School Ideas for Kids of All Ages

-Below we have created and collected a slew of fun ways to support outdoor learning in nature.
+Below we have created and collected several fun ways to support outdoor learning in nature.
 Remember, these forest school nature activities and outdoor learning ideas for kids are only suggestions.

-Forest school allows your children to take the lead in their outdoor education.
-Instead of teaching children about nature and the great outdoors, act as a guide and fellow nature explorer.
+Forest school is about allowing kids to take the lead in their outdoor education, so instead of teaching children about nature and the great outdoors, act as a guide and fellow nature explorer.
 Use the nature activities on the list of outdoor ideas below as a starting point for your day-to-day adventures in learning.

-“Roots of understanding grow deep when curious minds are nourished in nature.“Nell Regan K.
+“Roots of understanding grow deep when curious minds are nourished in nature.“Nell Regan Kartychok (Founder of Rhythms of Play).

 I must admit that a few of the outdoor activities for kids suggested were written long ago and desperately need a tune-up.
 However, we are updating them all and have plans to add new outside activities, forest school ideas, and nature activities for kids of all ages over the next few months.
 Stay tuned!